-The variation trend of the gain in Figure~\ref{fig:HR_gain} can be illustrated using a simple model.
-To simplify the issue, the gain of the continuous multiplication process is equivalently described by the average number of multiplications $N$ and the average SEY of $\delta$~\cite{adams1966mechanism, eberhardt1979gain}, so that the gain can be approximately calculated as $G = \delta ^ N$.
+The variation trend of the gain in Fig.~\ref{fig:HR_gain} can be illustrated using a simple model.
+To simplify the issue, the gain of the continuous multiplication process can be equivalently described by the average times of multiplications $N$ and the average SEY $\delta$~\cite{adams1966mechanism, eberhardt1979gain}, so that the gain can be approximately calculated as $G = \delta ^ N$.
 The pore diameter of MCP affects both $N$ and $\delta$.
-When the pore diameter becomes larger, the produced secondary electrons will fly for a longer distance along the direction of the electric field before hitting the inner wall of the channel and starting the next multiplication, which will decrease $N$ due to the relatively smaller number of multiplications before flying out of the channel and increase the average SEY $\delta$ due to the more energy the electrons get.
-When the pore diameter increases, the increasing of $\delta$ dominates the multiplication so that the gain rises before reaching the maximum, and then the decreasing of $N$ dominates the multiplication, making the gain fall down after the maximum.
+When the pore diameter becomes larger, the produced secondary electrons will fly for a longer distance along the direction of the electric field before hitting the inner wall of the channel and starting the next multiplication, which will decrease $N$ due to the relatively less times of multiplications before flying out of the channel and increase $\delta$ due to the more energy the electrons can get.
+When the pore diameter continuously increases, the increasing of $\delta$ dominates the multiplication before reaching the maximum so that the gain rises, and then the decreasing of $N$ dominates the multiplication, making the gain fall down after the maximum.

-In summary, the curvature of a curved-channel MCP affects little on the gain of an MCP, allowing us to increase the curvature to suppress the after-pulses.
-Our work also proves that there exists an optimal pore diameter that maximizes the gain when the thickness and applied voltage of an MCP are fixed.
+In summary, the curvature of the curved channel affects little on the gain of an MCP, allowing us to increase the curvature to suppress the after-pulses.
+Our work also proves that there is an optimal pore diameter that maximizes the gain when the thickness and applied voltage of an MCP are fixed.